Michael Redmond (Go player): Biography

 Michael Redmond was born in 1963 in Santa Barbara, California, and began playing Go at age 11.
 At 14, he moved to Japan and became an insei (Go apprentice) at the Nihon Ki-in, one of the two major Japanese Go associations.
 He was promoted to professional 1 dan at age 18, and 2 dan the same year.
 He was promoted to 5 dan in 1985; 8 dan in 1996; and 9 dan in 2000, becoming the first Western Go professional to reach 9 dan.

 Redmond has not won any tournament titles but has come close.
 He was runner-up in the Shinjin-O, Kisei 7 dan section, and NEC Shun-Ei competitions in the early 1990s.
 He was also a quarter-finalist in the Fujitsu Cup and Tong Yang Cup.
-Currently, he is a celebrated commentator for the NHK channel.
-In 2005, he was voted "Best Commentator" for the NHK channel, over Ishida Yoshio.
+Currently, In 2005, he was voted "Best Commentator" for the NHK channel, over Ishida Yoshio.

 In August 2006, he taught at the AGA East Coast Go Camp in Pennsylvania, and attended the 22nd annual US Go Congress in Black Mountain, North Carolina.
 He has also attended several other US Go Congresses.

 Redmond is married to Xian-Xian Niu, a Chinese 5 dan professional.
 They have two daughters, Yumi and Emi.
 Redmond and his family are sponsors of many Go activities for children in America, such as the Redmond Cup, an annual tournament for strong youth players.
 Niu's elder sister, Lili Niu, is a Chinese 5 dan professional and collaborator of Wu Qing-Yuan (Go Seigen).
 Her husband is Xiangqi (Chinese chess) champion Zhao Guo-rong.

 Redmond provided the English commentary along with Chris Garlock for the Google DeepMind Challenge Match between Lee Sedol and AlphaGo from March 9 to March 15, 2016.
 His commentary was praised in news articles as "vivid" and "illuminating".